inland-empire-software-development/landing/docs/DESIGN.md

 # **Design**
 The design of the website is divided into four sections that are independent of each other.
 The sections are header, about us, mission and events.
 The site includes a navbar and a footer as well.

+Also, if you're looking to do any form of designing, please check our [branding guideline](./STYLE-GUIDE) first.

 ## **Content**
 *   [Navbar](#navbar)